OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Forget London Zoo, seeing the fruits of Mother Nature shouldn’t cost the Earth.
-Thankfully, London has a variety of options for animal-lovers that won’t cost a penny.
-Richmond Park is famed for its resident deer population and is a great spot for autumnal photography accordingly, the nature reserve is home to 630 red and fallow deer who have roamed freely since 1529.
-London also boasts fantastic wetland areas for bird watching, many of which are open to the public for free, while Camley Street Natural Park and the Greenwich Peninsula Ecology Park are two of the best free nature reserves.
+You don’t have to splurge on zoo tickets to spend time amongst wildlife in London.
+Picturesque Richmond Park is known for its resident deer population.
+The nature reserve is home to 630 red and fallow deer who have roamed freely here since 1529.
+London also boasts fantastic wetland areas for birdwatching, many of which are open to the public for free.
+Camley Street Natural Park and the Greenwich Peninsula Ecology Park are two of the city’s best free nature reserves.

 From world-renowned institutions to much smaller cultural spaces, London’s museums are among the jewels in the city’s cultural crown.
 South Kensington has some of the best and there are few neighbourhoods better suited to a free day out, thanks to the Science Museum, Natural History Museum and the V&A, all of which charge no entry fee.
 Scattered around the city, the Imperial War Museum, British Museum and National Maritime Museum are other free haunts.
 Alternatively, you can steer clear of the more major institutions and opt for the Geffrye Museum, William Morris Gallery, Museum of London or the eclectic Wellcome Collection.